Reduce Support Tickets with Excellent Terminology

-Technical documentation serves as the backbone of any product or service.
-When done well, it gives users the information they need to be successful without having to contact your support team.
+Technical documentation is the backbone of a great user experience.
+When it’s well-written and consistent, it gives users the information they need to succeed, without having to contact support.
+Clear, consistent terminology help users help themselves.
 Let’s explore how precise terminology can play a crucial role in achieving this goal.

 How Does Consistent Terminology Reduce Support Tickets?

 Picture this: your product manual mentions an “Options” button, while error messages refer to a “Settings” tab, and live support uses the term “Preferences”.
 The result?
-Confusion and an influx of support tickets.
-Consistent terminology creates a cohesive user experience, ensuring that users can effortlessly navigate through documentation, FAQs, and support interactions.
-Ultimately, this reduces the need for additional assistance.
+Confused users and more support tickets.

 Technical documentation